-We are following advice from the UK government concerning the implications of COVID-19 and our Admissions team will be in regular contact with you if any of the course delivery specifications change.
+We are following advice from the UK government concerning the implications of COVID-19 and our teams will be in regular contact with you if any of the course delivery specifications change.

 We are very much open for business and you are welcome to get in touch with our team by email email@example.com or by calling us on 020 7386 7711 between 9am-6pm (GMT).

 Stay safe and well, from all of us here at London Film Academy.